danwing/cidfi/draft-wing-cidfi.md

-This section describes the metadata that can be exchanged from a CNE to a server (generally network performance information) and from the server to the CNE.
+This section describes the metadata that can be exchanged from a CNE to a server (generally network performance information) and from the server to a CNE.

 ## Server to CIDFI-aware Network Element

-Because there is no direct communication from the server to the network element the communication is relayed through the client.
+Because there is no direct communication from the server to a CNE, the communication is relayed through the client.

-The communications from servers to network elements do not occur directly, but rather through the client.
+The communications from servers to CNEs do not occur directly, but rather through the client.

-Two types of mapping metadata are described below: metadata parameters and DSCP values.
+Two types of mapping metadata are described in the following sub-sections: metadata parameters and DSCP values.

 ### Mapping Metadata Parameters to DCIDs {#mapping-parameters}